 - improvements at junction with A470 and Upper High Street

-- Nant Ffrwd eastbound slip road bridge
+- Nant Ffrwd eastbound slip road bridge and retaining walls

-- Nant Moel underpass under construction
+- building Nant Moel underpass

 - temporary A465 introduced between Hirwaun (Trewaun) and tramway ahead of excavation works for the new carriageway

-- new drainage installed beneath Hirwaun Road
+- installing new drainage beneath Hirwaun Road

 We are working on: